 - There should be no low-quality grains (like corn or wheat) and the recipe should be free from by-products and artificial additives.

 Now that you have a better understanding of what makes a good kitten food, you’re probably eager to start shopping!
 If you don’t feel like you’re quite ready for that step yet, don’t worry!
-You’ll see our top 9 recommendations for the best kitten food below to help you start your search.
+You’ll see our top 9 recommendations for the healthiest kitten food below to help you start your search.
 Before we get to that, however, we want to explain how we make our recommendations.

 How Do We Make Our Recommendations?